Vendor vulnerabilities: Understanding third-party risk management

 Building resiliency through third-party risk management

-Third-party risk management begins with understanding the vendor landscape within the organization, a challenging task.
+Third-party risk management begins with understanding the vendor landscape within your organization, a challenging task.
 Often, companies have multiple contracts with multiple vendors, sometimes even multiple contracts with the same vendor, making it difficult to truly understand what information is being released.

 Though not easy, organizations should consider prioritizing a centralized vendor management system.
 A unified system that brings together vendor-related information and controls allows companies to see a full picture of their third-party relationships and what data is being sent to them.